Missouri Senate passes Trump-backed plan that could help Republicans win an additional US House seat

 U.S. House districts were redrawn across the country after the 2020 census to account for population changes.
 But Missouri is the third state to take up mid-decade redistricting this year in an emerging national battle for partisan advantage ahead of the midterm elections.

 Republican lawmakers in Texas passed a new U.S. House map last month aimed at helping their party win five additional seats.
 Democratic lawmakers in California countered with their own redistricting plan aimed at winning five more seats, but it still needs voter approval.
-Other states could follow with their own redistricting.
+Other states also are considering redistricting.

 Each seat could be critical, because Democrats need to gain just three seats to win control of the House, which would allow them to obstruct Trump’s agenda and launch investigations into him.
 Trump is trying to stave off a historic trend in which the president’s party typically loses seats in midterm elections.